Transparency as a Top Priority

 Strict data protection laws govern the transfer of personal data from the EEA, United Kingdom, and Switzerland to countries deemed by the European Commission as not offering an equivalent standard of protection, including the United States.

+Note that these changes to our Customer and Supplier Data Processing Addendums (“DPA”) are only necessary if your company shares the personal data of EU data subjects with UKG, if UKG processes it on your company’s behalf, or if your company processes such data on UKG’s behalf.
 The SCCs creates a contractual mechanism to meet the adequacy requirement to allow for the transfer of personal data from the EEA to a third country.
 Learn more about the SCCs.

 Data Subject Rights

 If you have a question or requesting concerning your personal information held by UKG, including your personal information collected through your use of our products, please email [email protected].
 More information on how we respond to data-subject requests is available in the UKG Privacy Notice.

 We are our customers’ partner for life: we prioritize safety, accuracy, and reliability.

 UKG has many dedicated policies, practices, and protocols to protect our IT infrastructure, networks, devices, and data from unauthorized access, collection, retention, and use of sensitive, confidential, and/or proprietary customer or user data, including Personally Identifiable Information (PII).
 We are committed to continually improving our incident response, staff training, and additional mechanisms to ensure the security of customer and user data.
 Learn more.